How to Study for the American Board of Internal Medicine Exam

 How to Study for the American Board of Internal Medicine Exam (ABIM)

-To set yourself up for success on the ABIM board exam, it is important to start early and practice often.
-In this post, we will discuss how best to study for your internal medicine board certification exam.
+To set yourself up for success on the ABIM board certification exam, it is important to start early and practice often.
+In this post, we will discuss how best to study for your ABIM exam.

 The American Board of Internal Medicine certification exam dates are in August every year.
-Since it’s the start of the year, why not get started with making a timeline?
+We recommend getting started with making a timeline.
 UWorld and MKSAP, two commonly used question banks, each contain over 1200 questions.
 You want to have time to do all the questions at least once.

 Start early!
 Many residents go on to fellowship or start working immediately after finishing residency in July, which undoubtedly is a busy time with moving and learning a new job.
-I recommend starting your studying in the January-February time frame.
-For the first three months, it is important to go through at least half your questions bank so if you’re not getting the scores you need, you will still have time to look into other resources (tutors, online or live courses, alternate question banks, etc)
+I recommend starting your studies in the January-February time frame.
+For the first three months, it is important to go through at least half of your question bank.
+This way, if you’re not getting the scores you need, you will still have time to look into other resources (tutors, online or live courses, alternate question banks, etc).

 Below are some tips to building and sticking to a schedule: